mhsefidgar/Cpp/dataStorageCpp.md

 std::string substring = message.substr(7, 5); // extract a substring
 ```

-14. Bit Fields: Bit fields allow you to specify the number of bits to allocate for a member within a structure or class.
+14.  **Bit Fields**: Bit fields allow you to specify the number of bits to allocate for a member within a structure or class.
 They are useful when you need to conserve memory.
 Here's an example:

 ```